Riley Greene Player Props: Tigers vs. Royals

 Riley Greene At The Plate

-- Greene has nine doubles, three triples, six home runs and 24 walks while hitting .295.
+- Greene is hitting .292 with nine doubles, three triples, six home runs and 24 walks.

-- In 74.1% of his 58 games this season, Greene has picked up at least one hit.
-He's also had 18 multi-hit games.

-- Looking at the 58 games he has played this year, he's homered in six of them (10.3%), and in 2.4% of his trips to the plate.
+- Looking at the 59 games he has played this year, he's hit a home run in six of them (10.2%), and in 2.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.